KINDERHORN |

 The affix Kinderhorn was granted by the Kennel Club in 1980.

 Five litters carried the affix Kinderhorn.Two dogs from these litters became Champions.
-Maureen and Stuart are now retired from breeding.
+Maureen and Stuart are now retired from judging, showing and breeding.
 Even though not breeding themselves, Maureen's skills at the side of the whelping box are still in demand and help will always be given to novice breeders of the Norwegian elkhound.

 Maureen is an experienced judge at Open Show level, having previously judged the Norwegian Elkhound Association of Scotland's Open Show and the Norwegian Elkhound Club of Great Britain's Open Show.
 She has now retired from judging.